letphil/web-dev-course/08section/README.md

-# Section 8: JavaScript Basic Concepts
+# Section 8: Javascript Basic Concepts

-## Overview of JavaScript
+## Overview of Javascript

-### JavaScript
+### Javascript

-- JavaScript is a popular programming language used for building interactive websites.
+- Javascript is a popular programming language used for building interactive websites.
 - It is a client-side scripting language that runs in the browser and allows you to add dynamic behavior to web pages.
-- JavaScript can be used to create interactive forms, validate user input, and update the content of a web page without reloading it.
+- Javascript can be used to create interactive forms, validate user input, and update the content of a web page without reloading it.
-- JavaScript is also used to create animations, games, and other interactive elements on the web.
+- Javascript is also used to create animations, games, and other interactive elements on the web.

-### JavaScript Basics
+### Javascript Basics

-- JavaScript is a high-level, interpreted programming language.
+- Javascript is a high-level, interpreted programming language.
 - It is loosely typed, which means you don't have to declare the data type of a variable when you create it.
-- JavaScript uses the `var`, `let`, and `const` keywords to declare variables.
+- Javascript uses the `var`, `let`, and `const` keywords to declare variables.
-- JavaScript is case-sensitive, so `myVariable` and `MyVariable` are considered different variables.
+- Javascript is case-sensitive, so `myVariable` and `MyVariable` are considered different variables.
-- JavaScript statements are terminated by a semicolon (`;`).
+- Javascript statements are terminated by a semicolon (`;`).

-### JavaScript in HTML
+### Javascript in HTML

-- You can include JavaScript code in an HTML document using the `<script>` tag.
+- You can include Javascript code in an HTML document using the `<script>` tag.
 - The `<script>` tag can be placed in the `<head>` or `<body>` section of an HTML document.
-- You can write JavaScript code directly in the `<script>` tag or link to an external JavaScript file using the `src` attribute.
+- You can write Javascript code directly in the `<script>` tag or link to an external Javascript file using the `src` attribute.

 ```html
 <!DOCTYPE html>